byjg/omnipay-komerci/README.md

 This is responsible for the authentication, authorization and capture the card data in the Rede environment.

 **NOTE**: Before using this driver is necessary to register the IP in the Komerci website.
-If your IP is not registered you'll get an error 500.
+If your IP is not registered you'll get an error 500 or an error code 23 - "Transação não autorizada".

 ```php
 // Setup payment gateway